Small Grants for Training and Research:

-- Applicants are only eligible to receive one award within a calendar year (exception only for Weinberg Fellowship: Population, Development and Climate Change)
+- Applicants are eligible to receive only one award through the Small Grants program within a calendar year (exception only for Weinberg Fellowship: Population, Development and Climate Change)

-Number of applications allowed: Only 1 application/project proposal per applicant accepted.
+Number of applications allowed: Only one application/project proposal per applicant accepted in a grant cycle.

 IRB Requirements: No funds will be released until all IRB permissions are in place.
 Please plan accordingly so that the research may commence on time.

-Final Report: A 2-3 page final report is required at the end of the period of research.
-This report should include a description of your research activities, findings, products (e.g. papers, presentations, grant proposals) and future plans.
-In addition, you should expect to report and discuss your findings in a meeting/talk with other researchers.
+Final Report: A final report (approximately 500 words) is required at the end of the period of research or training.
+This report should include a description of your activities, findings, products (e.g. papers, presentations, grant proposals) and future plans.
+In addition, you may be expected to report and discuss your findings in a meeting/talk with other researchers or with the sponsor of the endowment funding your award.
 All awarded small grant investigators should expect follow-up for routine data collection used in reporting on center grants and competing renewals.

 - Research proposals should describe project significance, specific aims, plan of work, and expected outcomes/products (e.g., presentation at meetings, publication, and proposal for outside funding of research).
 The research proposal should not exceed two double-spaced pages (not including budget, project timeline or abstract).
 Include names and affiliations of all non-UM collaborators.